 Todd helps clients achieve business objectives and navigate regulatory barriers.

-Todd works with clients to develop and execute strategies designed to achieve energy and environmental business objectives, often involving a combined approach incorporating both law and government relations.
-Todd Chason is the Chair of Gordon Feinblatt's Environmental and Energy Practice Group and a Member of the Government Relations Practice Group.
+As a member of the firm's Environmental & Energy and Government Relations practice groups, Todd works with clients to develop and execute strategies designed to achieve energy and environmental business objectives, often involving a combined approach incorporating law and government relations.

-Todd regularly counsels developers, builders, and other businesses seeking or operating under federal and state permits.
-He has guided dozens of Brownfields properties through the Maryland Department of the Environment's Voluntary Cleanup Program, ranging from small parcels with dry cleaning issues to golf courses to large former industrial sites, and variously sized projects in between.
-Todd is also experienced in handling natural resources issues, including wetlands, Chesapeake Bay Critical Area, and stormwater management.
-Todd has represented property owners and inspectors in lead paint enforcement actions, providing both compliance counseling and negotiating favorable resolutions with the Maryland Department of the Environment.
+Todd regularly counsels developers, builders and other businesses seeking or operating under federal and state permits.
+He has guided dozens of brownfield properties through the Maryland Department of the Environment's Voluntary Cleanup Program, ranging from small parcels with dry cleaning issues to golf courses to large former industrial sites, and variously sized projects in between.
+Todd is also experienced in handling natural resources issues, including wetlands, Chesapeake Bay Critical Area and stormwater management.
+He has represented property owners and inspectors in lead paint enforcement actions, providing compliance counseling and negotiating favorable resolutions with the Maryland Department of the Environment.
 Todd also represents referrals from the Maryland Disability Law Center on special education issues.

-Before joining Gordon Feinblatt, Todd clerked for the Honorable Deborah S. Eyler at the Court of Special Appeals of Maryland.
-Todd received his J.D., cum laude from the University of Baltimore School of Law and his undergraduate degree from Stevenson University.
-While at the University of Baltimore he served as the Editor-in-Chief for the Journal of Environmental Law.
+Before joining Gordon Feinblatt, Todd clerked for the Hon.
+Deborah S. Eyler at the Court of Special Appeals of Maryland.
+He received his J.D., cum laude, from the University of Maryland Francis King Carey School of Law and his undergraduate degree from Stevenson University.
+While at the University of Baltimore, he served as the Editor-in-Chief for the Journal of Environmental Law.

 Permitting for Keys Energy Center (730 MW natural gas facility), including CPCN and federal and state wetlands

 Significant reduction in distribution rate increases on behalf of larger energy users in Baltimore